Table of Contents

 An LCD monitor is like a modern screen for computers, commonly seen in laptops and flat panel displays.
 It’s an upgrade from the old CRT monitor, which offers better picture quality.

 LCDs are now good in color and clarity and support high resolutions.
-This progress not only enhanced the visual experience but also made manufacturing more cost-effective than the older CRT monitors.
+This progress enhanced the visual experience and made manufacturing more cost-effective than the older CRT monitors.

 LED Monitors (Light-Emitting Diode)